Choosing the Right Resin

 Not UV stable.
 This must be paired with a top coat when exposed to UV rays

 Polyester Resins are the most widely used resins in the composites industry.
-Polyester Resins (sometimes referred to as fiberglass resins,) are less expensive, offer some corrosion resistance, and are more forgiving than epoxies.
+Polyester Resins are less expensive, offer some corrosion resistance, and are more forgiving than epoxies.
 The majority of all fiberglass parts are constructed using Polyester Resins because they are easy to use, fast curing, and tolerant of temperature and catalyst extremes.
 Fibre Glast carries two different types of Polyester Resins, each with their own strengths and uses.

 -Easy to handle